SEKOIA-IO/documentation/_shared_content/automate/debug-playbooks.md

 ## Rate limiting

 If too many actions are pushed, it may block running playbooks.
-In order to address this issue, playbooks have a rate limiting the action runs.
+In order to address this issue, playbooks have rate limiting applied on their action runs.

 Every time an action from a playbook must run, SEKOIA.IO checks how many actions this playbook has already started during the last minute.